- The Advantage of Filing Your Income Taxes as Single Instead of Married Jointly

 - Can I File Married Separately & Deduct the Mortgage While My Spouse Claims the Standard Deduction?

-- Adjustment to Income vs. Standard Deduction
+- Standard Deduction for Marriage

 Filing an income tax return presents the opportunity to claim tax deductions that reduce taxable income and may result in a tax refund.
 When you file your return, you have the option of claiming a standard deduction provided by the government or the sum of your "itemized deductions," which include expenses such as property taxes, mortgage interest and donations to charity.
 Your standard deduction is determined by your tax filing status and two filing statuses are reserved for married people.